spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

         reroute_cprint = True
         write_only = True

-    If you choose to use a Multiline element to replace an Output element, be sure an turn on the write_only paramter in the Multiline so that an item is not included in the values dictionary on every window.read call
+    If you choose to use a Multiline element to replace an Output element, be sure an turn on the write_only parameter in the Multiline so that an item is not included in the values dictionary on every window.read call

 ```